microsoft/fast/packages/fast-element/docs/building-components.md

 ### Composing Styles

-One of the nice features of a `ElementStyles` is that it can be composed with other styles.
+One of the nice features of `ElementStyles` is that it can be composed with other styles.
 Imagine that we had a CSS normalize that we wanted to use in our `name-tag` component.
 We could compose that into our styles like this:

 **Example: Composing CSS Registries**